braejan/sample-lift-repo/README.md

 # sample-lift-repo
 Sample repository for lift testing

-Lines added to create a new PR
+Modify readme to create a new pull request for Demos and Wins.